PrimeOrbit/neptune/docs/onboarding/aws/aws-individual-account-setup.md

-# PrimeOrbit Access Setup for Individual AWS Accounts
+# PrimeOrbit AWS Access Setup

 ## Permissions Overview
-The permissions in the new stack are read-only.
-You can refer to the detailed permissions list here: [Permission Details](permissions-refference.md).
+Please refer to the permissions overview here: [Permission Overview](permissions_list_refference.md).

+## Setup Scenario
+This document covers the instrcutions to setup the **An individual account with _existing_ CUR report (Single/Multi Accounts, UsingKeySecret)** scenario.

+Please refer to the complete [AWS Setup Secenarios](setup-scenarios.md).

 ## Remove the Previous Setup/Stack from each account
 1. **Sign in to the AWS CloudFormation Console**: Use this link to access the console: [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation).
 2. **Select the Previous Stack**:
    - From the list of stacks, select the previously installed stack that needs to be deleted.
    - **Note**: Ensure the correct region and stack are selected.
-Stacks are region specific.
+In our records, the region is `us-west-2`.
 3. **Delete the Stack**:
    - Click the *Delete* button at the top.
    - When prompted for confirmation, confirm the *Delete* action.